Jabir Raza

-Syed Jabir Raza (born 1 August 1955) is an Indian historian, and a researcher in the history stream.
-Presently, he is working as a lecturer at Department of History in Women's College of Aligarh Muslim University.
+Jabir Raza (born 1 August 1955) is an Indian historian, and a researcher in the history stream.
+Presently, he is retired, used to work as a professor at the department of history and prior to that was working as a lecturer at Department of History in Women's College of Aligarh Muslim University.
 He is from Nalanda, Bihar.

-Academic Qualification
+Academic qualification

 S. Jabir Raza has pursued Masters in Arts, and a M.Phil degree.
 He has also done Ph.D. with a specialization in Medieval India.
 He has also received the Charles Wallace fellowship from the School of Oriental and African Studies, University of London, in 1996.